worktheclock/replit.github.io/tutorials/static-site-generator.md

 ### Creating input files

-First, we'll create our config file at `config.toml`.
+First, we'll create our config file `config.toml`.
 In addition to the title value, we'll give it a base URL based on our repl's URL.

 `config.toml`
 ```